Ada-Developers-Academy/core-lightning-talks/unit-3-lightning-talks/unit-3-talk.md

 - Video and audio are allowed, but must fit within the time limit
 - Props and costumes are allowed

+### Topics

-In your presentation, please cover the following topics if they're relevant:
+In your presentation, please cover the following topics.

+If the topic is about code:

 - Definition of the topic
 - Examples
 - Syntax
 - When would we use this?

+If the topic is about a general technology:

+- Definition or description of the topic
+- What problems does it solve?
+- How does this fit into application development?
+- Example applications

+If the topic is about something else:

+- Definition
+- Examples
+- When would we use this, or when is this relevant?

+### Submit

 Finally, before you submit your presentation: